octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Tuples

 Tuples gather multiple fields into a single structure.
-Tuple definition combines multiple types into a single type.
 A tuple data structure is ordered, which means we can access each element of the tuple by its position.
 Unlike `record` type, the tuple fields are unnamed.

 Tuples are used:
 - for the return type of the **main** function